davnpsh/automata/README.md

 ## Usage

-The NFA (Nondeterministic Finite Automaton) object allows you to create an NFA from a regular expression string.
+The NFA (Nondeterministic Finite Automaton) object allows you to create a NFA from a regular expression string.

 ```js
 import { NFA } from '@davnpsh/automata';